Water warning issued for parts of Biscayne Bay

-BISCAYNE BAY, Fla.
-(WSVN) — Parts of Biscayne Bay remain under a water warning, Sunday.
+MIAMI (WSVN) - Parts of Biscayne Bay remain under a swim advisory, Sunday.

 The warning applies to the areas from Broad Causeway south to 79th Street and from Northeast Sixth Avenue east to the Intracoastal.